 Once you have booked your first aid course, please upload a copy of the booking to your application portal.
 We cannot enrol you into the New Zealand Diploma in Enrolled Nursing programme until we receive either your booking confirmation or certificate.

-*We cannot enrol you into the New Zealand Diploma in Enrolled Nursing programme until this section is completed and uploaded to your application portal.
+*We cannot enrol you into the NZ Diploma in Enrolled Nursing until this section is completed and uploaded to your application portal.

 Under the Children's Act 2014 all individuals that engage as children’s workers must be appropriately safety checked before they commence the programme.
 All nursing ākonga are required to consent to a criminal history check as part of the safety checking, this is carried out via the New Zealand Police vetting service.